Skip to content

 This blog post is derived from content originally written for and published in NAFSA’s Winter 2019 issue of the IEM Spotlight.
 Authored by UniQuest’s Head of Global Marketing Mary Evans.

 Best practices are powerful but only to the extent to which they are actioned.
-In international enrollment management, the big challenge often lies in how teams can actually execute the approaches they know make an impact on student engagement and conversion.
+In international enrolment management, the big challenge often lies in how teams can actually execute the approaches they know make an impact on student engagement and conversion.

 Before IEM teams can meaningfully improve yield throughout the admissions journey, they need to make sure they are set up to operate at best practice.
 This means critically assessing that they have the right people, technology, and processes in place to achieve the goals they have set.

-Today, effective international student conversion requires genuine personalization, proactive encouragement across multiple channels, and quick support for every student through every stage of the full journey to enrollment.
+Today, effective international student conversion requires genuine personalization, proactive encouragement across multiple channels, and quick support for every student through every stage of the full journey to enrolment.
 The UniQuest team has managed nearly one million student conversion journeys to-date; this blog post summarizes the competencies we’ve found to be critical in driving prospective international student engagement and conversion.

 People